-Content Potential links to maths and science Levers: The action of forces and how levers and gears transmit and transform the effects of forces. levers, first, second and third classes. transform the effects of forces.
-Linkages: Arithmetic and numerical computation, e.g. use ratios. bell cranks Use angular measures in degrees. • push/pull.
-Visualise and represent 2D and 3D objects including 2D diagrams of mechanisms/ mechanical movement.
-Rotary systems: Knowledge of the function of mechanical devices to produce cams and followers different sorts of movement. • simple gear trains Changing the magnitude and direction of forces. pulleys and belts.
+Content Potential links to maths and science Levers: The action of forces and how levers and gears transmit levers, first, second and third classes. and transform the effects of forces.
+Linkages: Arithmetic and numerical computation, e.g. use ratios.
+Use angular measures in degrees.
+Dell Cranks Visualise and represent 2D and 3D objects including • push/pull.
+2D diagrams of mechanisms/ mechanical movement.
+Rotary systems: Knowledge of the function of mechanical devices to cams and followers produce different sorts of movement. • simple gear trains Changing the magnitude and direction of forces. • pulleys and belts.
 Calculation of velocity ratio